 All the anomalies and disparities worked to the benefit of Republican candidates (including Trump) and to the detriment of Democrats.
 All.
+To state the obvious, that means they can't be explained as random variance.

 I have been doing this work for a long time.
 In 2004, I provided the primary data used to question the results, having been the only person to capture (by printing more than 300 pages of them out) the unadjusted exit poll crosstabs on that election night.
-Ever since that year, I have been working full-time to restore public, observable vote counting to our elections-and to impress the urgency of this basic reform upon those with the authority to make the necessary changes.
+Ever since that year, I have been working full-time to restore public, observable vote counting to our elections - and to impress the urgency of this basic reform upon those with the authority to make the necessary changes.
 Much of that work has consisted of presenting forensic analyses pointing to the likely exploitation of our voting systems' vulnerabilities to fraud.
+We also warned that our wobbly system was just waiting for someone to come along and weaponize election "integrity" with bad intent.

-Now I see electoral forensics has taken a dark turn.
-Our field of endeavor has been hijacked and weaponized by Donald Trump and his backers in the "Stop the Steal" movement: wild claims of theft and fraud have been trumpeted and echoed with no evidentiary backing, hard or soft; worse, these claims were "substantiated" with waved sheets of paper full of random and meaningless numbers, a stunt worthy of Joe McCarthy.
-Not only has this insistence that Trump won (because, well, he couldn't possibly lose, OK?) given rise to a massive GOP voter-suppression push and further undermined what trust remains in the electoral process, it has also served to bring electoral forensics-however rigorous, conscientious, and objective-into full-on disrepute.
+Now I see electoral forensics has taken just such a dark turn.
+Our field of endeavor has been hijacked and weaponized by Donald Trump and his backers in the "Stop the Steal" movement: Wild claims of theft and fraud have been trumpeted and echoed with no evidentiary backing, hard or soft; worse, these claims were "substantiated" with waved sheets of paper full of random and meaningless numbers, a stunt worthy of Joe McCarthy.
+Not only has this insistence that Trump won (because, well, he couldn't possibly lose, OK?) given rise to a massive GOP voter-suppression push and further undermined what trust remains in the electoral process, it has also served to bring electoral forensics itself - however rigorous and objective - into full-on disrepute.